NgFEP/Ambot/README.md

 ```
 cd Ambot
 ```
-- To install pip on Ubuntu, open your terminal and run the command
+- To install pip on Ubuntu, open your terminal and run the command (optional)
 ```
 sudo apt-get install python3-pip
 ```

 pip install -r requirements.txt

 If you don't have a requirements.txt, manually install: